The Online Social Experience and Limbic Resonance

 Their lack of social skill (also known as social intelligence) leaves such a young person inadequately prepared for achieving satisfactory social connections in the real world.
 I call this lack an "intimacy disorder," a concept used by Dr. Carnes when describing sex addiction.

 Indeed, I am finding that the lack of skills for achieving emotional intimacy leads to social anxiety and avoidance.
 This, in turn, increases the likelihood of such a person turning to digital media as an escape.
 In the virtual world, people can find avenues leading to online friendship, romance, and sexual outlets where the skills needed to be successful in the real world are not required.

-In conclusion, I advise everyone to make sure that you and those you care about are getting limbic resonance needs met through real world, face-to-face contact.
+In conclusion, I advise everyone to make sure that you and those you care about are getting limbic resonance needs met through real-world, face-to-face contact.
 Trying to meet social needs through the internet is like feeding pure sugar to a person who needs food.
-It will not nourish and they will starve.
+It will not nourish them and they will starve.